alexmacarthur/typeit-site-gatsby/src/pages/docs/index.md

 }).go();
 ```

-- Hard-code them in your target element.
+- **Option #2**: Hard-code them in your target element.

-This is a great option for those looking to optimize SEO.
+This is a good option for those looking to optimize SEO.
 Include your string in your target element, and you're good to go.

 ```html
 <span id="myElement">This string will be typed on page load.</span>
 ```

-- It's also possible to define _multiple_ strings by separating them with a `<br>` tag.
+It's also possible to define _multiple_ strings by separating them with a `<br>` tag.

 ```html
 <span id="myElement">My first string.<br />And my second string!</span>
 ```

+Note: This approach may cause a flash of text before the instance is started.
+This is because the text will already be rendered on the page before TypeIt has a chance to parse it for the animation.

-- Define them with instance methods.
+- **Option #3**: Define them with instance methods.

 To define your strings more manually, use the `type()` instance method, and customize the effect even further by combining these with the other methods, described more below.